barsoom/auctionet_single_sign_on_plug/README.md

 If something doesn't work, check how it's done in [phoenix_sso_example](https://github.com/barsoom/phoenix_sso_example).

 The example app also persists it's sessions as User records in a postgres database.
-That's way sessions remain across app restarts and you can use the User records for other things.
+That way sessions remain across app restarts and you can use the User records for other things.